-Awarded a Gold Medal and 95 points at the 2018 Decanter World Wine Awards (click link for details).
+The 2018 vintage was awarded a Platinum & Best in Show medal and 97 points at the 2019 Decanter World Wine Awards (click link for details).

 Biblia Chora is the innovative creation of Vangelis Gerovassiliou and Vassilis Tsaktsarlis, two of the most talented winemakers in Greece.
 The winery was established in 1998 and the privately owned vineyard lies on the cool climate slopes of Mount Pangeon, at Kokkinochori near Kavala.
 It has been farmed organically since day one.
 These exceptional, cutting edge wines are some of the best white wines in Greece, which have similarities to very good white Bordeaux – not surprising as Vassilis studied with Denis Dubourdieu; the king of modern white Graves.
 Vintage 2017 saw a very cold start, with snow and rainfall during the spring months, which built soil water reserves.
 Warm weather during the summer led to optimal growing and maturation conditions.
 The white wines are full bodied and have rich varietal aromas with good balancing acidity.